 When an organisation applies to be a registered charity, one of the first things the commission asks for is contact (or correspondent) details.

 Contact details, including a postal address, appear on the public register of charities.

 This is usually a named person and may be one of the trustees, such as the secretary.
 It could even be someone who volunteers or works for the charity.
 As the main point of contact they should have a good working knowledge of the charity.

-The address does not need to be a home address of an individual, but the Charity Commission only records one contact address per person.
+The address does not need to be a home address of an individual, but the commission only records one contact address per person.

 This is used if the charity does not want a named individual as a point of contact – for example it could be the charity solicitor’s address or the charity’s own address.